 The students will engage in the process of sensitizing the community.
-Teachers will prepare a class on water, sanitation, and proper utilization of the borehole.
+Teachers will prepare a class on the water, sanitation, and proper utilization of the borehole.
 Course discussions included information about boiling drinking water, chlorine usage, washing hands after latrine use and proper hygiene.
 Following the course, students will create sketches, poems, and songs of various scenarios around water and sanitation.
 These students will then showcase their creations to sensitize the community at large.
 The Mansa Municipal Council (the local project partner) will be present to discuss maintenance topics and spare part prices.

 Matanda Primary School has formed a maintenance committee to monitor and protect the borehole.
-Teachers and the Parent Teacher Association are involved in the committee and will ensure proper regulation.
+Teachers and the Parent-Teacher Association are involved in the committee and will ensure proper regulation.
 This committee will meet regularly to address any issues that arise.
-The committee will be responsible for determining hours of operation for the borehole and locking the borehole on off hours, as well as community fees.
+The committee will be responsible for determining hours of operation for the borehole and locking the borehole on off-hours, as well as community fees.
 All community fees will be safely secured for a spare parts fund.

-The school will have a reliable source of good quality drinking water.
+The school will have a reliable source of good-quality drinking water.
 The impact of a clean water source on campus is expected to improve health and sanitation at school, resulting in improved school attendance.

 During community sensitization, students are to perform skits and poems about water and sanitation topics, and their new water source.
 Students were encouraged to plant trees and gardens near the borehole.
 The school was provided with two fruit trees.